quamotion/cloud-docs/getting-started/configuring-device-hub.rst

 Installing a Quamotion License
 ------------------------------

-Quamotion License unlock the full potential of the Quamotion Software on your Device Hub.
+Quamotion Licenses unlock the full potential of the Quamotion Software on your Device Hub.

 To install a license, follow these steps: